More on traversable wormholes sustained by an extra spatial dimension: A possible curvature singularity

 \section{A possible curvature singularity}

-In discussing the structure of a wormhole, we recall that at the throat, we have $b(r_0)=r_0$.
-In our solution, this condition becomes $b(r_0,l)=r_0$ for every $l$, leading to the question of its physical interpretation.
+In discussing the structure of a wormhole, we recall that at the throat, we have $b(r_0,l)=r_0$ for every $l$, leading to the question of its physical interpretation.
 The problem takes care of itself in the following sense: consider the Ricci scalar

 Using Eq. (\ref{E:trace}), this can be written in the following convenient form: